Avanthika30/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **Procedure**
 ```
-Understand JK Flip-Flop Functionality
+Understand the Functionality
 Open Quartus
-Launch Quartus and create a new project named JKFlipFlop.
+Launch Quartus and create a new project.
 Add a Verilog file to the project.
 Write Verilog Code imulate the Design Open ModelSim or Quartus Waveform Viewer.
 Observe the output Q and ensure it matches the expected behavior.
 Validate the Results.